SustainableUrbanDesign/app/README.md

 #### Python
 If you dont have the latest version of python then do download it from [here](https://www.python.org/downloads/).

-#### PostGIS / pgAdmin
+#### PostGIS
 We are using Postgres/PostGIS for the database backend.
 For convenience, we have included a Docker compose file that you may use to run a PostGIS container.
 With Docker installed on your local computer, run the following command from the project root directory in order to start up PostGIS:

 ```
 docker-compose up
 ```

-You should then have a Postgres database accessible at port 5432 using the user `postgres` with the password `password`.
+You should then have a Postgres database accessible at port 5432 using the user `postgres` with the password `changeme`.
 This service should only be used for local development purposes and not deployed to the web.

+It will noe be necessary to create a database named `suds` with the `postgres` user as owner.
+To make this process easier, please use pgAdmin as described below.

-In addition to PostGIS, you can access the pgAdmin graphical user interface at http://localhost
+You can access the pgAdmin graphical user interface at http://localhost

 The default pgAdmin login credentials are:
 - email: pgadmin4@pgadmin.org